 WHY couldn’t I get my act together as a stay-at-home mom?

 Bottom line, when I was working, I had routines.
 I had plans.
-I had to in order to stay organized.
+I had schedules in order to stay organized.

-Use a planner, even when you don’t leave the house
+Use a planner, even when you don’t leave your home

 Writing things down in a planner helps you organize your day.
 It also helps you remember upcoming appointments.